GracieEveritt/Project-2/README.md

 -Deployment Link:

 ## Project Description
-Build a website from API using react & to have fun.
+Build a website from API using React.js & to have fun.

 ## API Reference
 - Source 1 - by country: Coronavirus confirmed cases, deaths, and recovered cases and every day since Jan 22, 2020.